ivanvmoreno/dataset-translator/README.md

 Checkpoints for each split are stored under `checkpoints/<split>` within the subset directory.

 If `--merge-translated-subsets` is used, a unified dataset is written to `save_dir/<dataset_name>/merged/` containing the original splits plus `<split>-<lang>` translated splits.

+When pushing to the Hub without `{lang}` in the repo ID, each language (and the original subset) is stored as a separate config named by its language code (or `original` if auto-detection is used).

 When pushing merged datasets to the Hub, translated split names use underscores (`<split>_<lang>`) to satisfy Hub split naming rules.